 As time went on, Kai felt ready to speak directly about her experiences.
 She often referred back to earlier sessions by reflecting on the creative work and connecting this with her own grieving process.
 Dramatherapy gave Kai the opportunity to work through her bereavement at a pace that felt right for her.
 It provided her with a calm, reflective space where she could find some resolution and peace.
 Learning to live differently has been a difficult process for Kai.
 However, she has reached a new level of acceptance and can now give herself permission to adapt and focus on herself.

 Kai no longer requires antidepressants or therapy.
 She is more active in her community and motivated to enjoy life again.
+If you are looking for Dramatherapy for adults, London has a high-quality resource in YTherapy’s professional dramatherapy expert.

 Just like Kai, Dramatherapy can help you: